-Description: This number is a user-provided estimate of the typical fluctuation amplitude for this collective variable, or conversely, the typical width of a local free energy basin.
-Typically, twice the standard deviation during a very short simulation run can be used.
-Biasing methods use this parameter for different purposes: harmonic restraints (10.3.3) use it to rescale the value of this colvar, the histogram (10.3.4) and ABF biases (10.3.1) interpret it as the grid spacing in the direction of this variable, and metadynamics (10.3.2) uses it to set the width of newly added hills.
+Description: This number is a user-provided estimate of the fluctuation amplitude for the colvar.
+For example, it is recommended to set this number smaller than or equal to the standard deviation of the colvar during a very short simulation run.
+Biasing algorithms use this parameter for different purposes: harmonic restraints (10.5.3) use it to set the physical unit of the force constant, the histogram (10.5.6) and ABF biases (10.5.1) interpret it as the grid spacing in the direction of this variable, and metadynamics (10.5.2) uses it to set the width of newly added hills.
 This number is expressed in the same physical unit as the colvar value.

-• lowerBoundary < (colvar) Lower boundary of the colvar >
+- lowerBoundary < Lower boundary of the colvar > - Context: colvar